Release a new version of a native PrestaShop module

 Create a release on Github based on the tag you just pushed.
 In the content section, write a small changelog: list the PRs merged since the last version so that people can know what is included in the release (see this example).

 (by the way, GitHub is able to create the release and the tag at the same time from the “create a new release” page)

 Attach to GitHub release a stand-alone ready-to-use ZIP archive of the module.

 This archive must be a stand-alone running module, which means it musts embeds all necessary files for its correct behavior.
 This includes bundled frontend assets (JS, CSS), NPM dependencies or Composer dependencies.

-PrestaShop instances are able to download new versions of modules through the Addons API.
+PrestaShop 1.7 and 1.6 instances were able to download new versions of modules through the Addons API.
 Addons API monitors the modules listed into the GitHub repository https://github.com/PrestaShop/PrestaShop-modules

 master branch of one of these modules receives an update, Addons API will update the ZIP it delivers with the new content within 24 hours.